sleeping126/alex/contents/user-manual/README.md

 Files
 :   In order to learn websites that allow its users to upload files, this feature can be used as well.
 Make sure the
-    file that should be uploaded for learning purposes has been imported to the project of the website.
+    file that should be uploaded for learn purposes has been imported to the project of the website.

 In order to make use of those in actions, there is a notation that has to be used in action fields, as presented in the following table.